TermGet/docs/install.md

 ### Installing Python3

 To install TermGet, we need to install Python 3.
-To check if it's already installed, type:
+Most Linux distributions come with Python 3 out of box.
+To check if it's already installed, open a terminal window and type:

     python3 --version

-Install off your operating system's respository.
+If it is not installed, install it off your operating system's respository.
+The package is most likely named `python3`.
 If you are on macOS, install it from Homebrew with `brew install python3` (See `macOS Dependencies` below).

-After you install Python 3, download TermGet.

-Before you run the install TermGet there are some OS specific dependencies.
+Some operating systems require specific dependencies that need to be installed before TermGet is installed.
+If your OS is not listed below, skip this step.

 ### Arch Linux Dependencies

 If you are on Arch Linux, you need to install yay in order to use the AUR.
-To do this, open a terminal and type:
+To install it, open a terminal window and type:

     sudo pacman -S git
     git clone https://aur.archlinux.org/yay.git